 Can you "stack", or use both a wax and a ceramic together?

 The easy answer is yes, you can.
 You could lay the ceramic-based protectant down first, let it cure and then apply a wax.
-However, we don’t suggest it as it’s a bit redundant, and the idea here is to reduce the amount of time & effort it takes to protect your investment.
-Plus, ceramic-based protectants are so slick that once they cure the wax will have trouble adhering to the surface and you’ll see it degrade much faster than normal.
+However, we rarely suggest it.
+It’s a bit redundant, and the idea here is to reduce the amount of time & effort it takes to protect your investment.
+Plus, ceramic-based protectants are so slick that once they cure the wax will have trouble adhering to the surface anyway.

-In the end, it’s easiest to think about wax and ceramic as two different roads that lead to the same destination.
-They are two different materials that perform the same task: protect your vehicles painted surface.
-Both provide a sacrificial layer (coating) that is intended to shield your car’s surface from sun exposure, moisture and environmental pollution.
+In the end, it’s easiest to think about wax and ceramic coatings as two different roads that lead to the same destination.
+They are different materials that perform the same task: protect your vehicle's exterior surfaces.
+Both provide a sacrificial layer that is intended to shield your car’s surface from sun exposure, moisture and environmental pollution.
 Wax is the old, winding 2-lane road that leads into town and ceramic is the new, 6-lane wide expressway that gets you there in half the time.

 Hopefully this post helps clarify some of the confusion that surrounds waxes, sealants and now ceramics.
 If you have any questions that we may have missed, feel free to drop us a line at email@example.com!